exosite-garage/arduino_exosite_library/Readme.md

    - Added Internal Functions to Read and Write CIK from EEPROM

 **v2.1.1 - Release 2013-11-04**
- - Removed depreciated 'readWrite' method to reduce confusion. 'readFromCloud' and 'sendToCloud' still supported.
+ - Removed depreciated `readWrite` method to reduce confusion. `readFromCloud` and `sendToCloud` still supported.

 **v2.1 - Release 2013-11-01**
- - Changed 'readWrite' to 'writeRead' to reflect parameter order and platform operation order.
+ - Changed `readWrite` to `writeRead` to reflect parameter order and platform operation order.
  - Added User-Agent String
- - Added client->flush() just before sending HTTP packet, just in case we received something
+ - Added `client->flush()` just before sending HTTP packet, just in case we received something

 **v2.0 - Release 2013-10-18**
  - Simplified interface to use character strings or Arduino Strings instead of arrays of character arrays.
 User must now URL encode and decode their own data.